 Summer Camp Head Lice Outbreaks

 Warm, humid environments with lots of children close together equals head lice.
-Lice Clinics of America has the opportunity to help.
+Lice Clinics of Texas has the opportunity to help.
 We provide head lice checks for several summer camps in the local area.
 By doing this, we can screen kids on the first day of camp and supply camp administration with proper treatment in case a head lice infestation is found.

 If your camp does not provide screening, send your child equipped with knowledge.
 Most kids won’t give head lice a single thought.
 Talk to your child about sharing pillows, blankets, hats or even jackets with other children.
 Make sure they know to use their own hairbrushes and accessories.

 Most often though, head lice are passed on through direct head to head contact.
 Which, honesty is almost impossible to prevent between close friends at summer camp.
 With that being said, check your child before and after camp to ensure they don’t bring home any unwanted stragglers.
 Not sure what to look for?
-Bring them into our Lice Clinics of America for a head lice check.
+Bring them into our Lice Clinics of Texas for a head lice check.